magento/merchdocs/src/sales/reorders-allow.md

 - The _Allow Reorder_ configuration option must be enabled.

-- If order is in `Hold` status, the reorder option is disabled.
+- If order is in `Hold` or `Payment Review` status, the reorder option is disabled.

 - If any of the items in the order is unavailable, out of stock, or disabled, the reorder option is disabled.